Sleeps 3 | 160sq/ft | Pup-Friendly

 - Ember cabin is located directly on the Tay-Havelock trail (part of the Trans Canada trail network and the longest recreational trail in the world).
 This trail is a public mixed-use trail used by hikers, cyclists and ATV’s.
 Depending on the day, you may hear others using the trail in the distance.
 Our cabin is located on private property out of sight and at a comfortable distance from the trail itself.

 - Ember cabin is not accessible by car.
 Guests must park their car at the trailhead and walk (about 5-minutes), cycle, ATV or snowmobile to our cabin.
 If cycling, we recommend bringing mountain or gravel bikes for this type of terrain.

 - There are dogs that live on a neighbouring property that borders the trail.
 They may bark at your approach but they stay to their own property and do not approach the trail.
-If you are bringing along a dog, you should keep them leashed when hiking in to the cabin.
+If you are bringing along your own pup(s), you should keep them leashed when hiking in to the cabin.

 What makes this location awesome?